CTSRD-CHERI/cheribuild/README.md

 Options for target 'run':
   --run/monitor-over-telnet PORT
-                        If set, the QEMU monitor will be reachable by connecting to localhostat $PORT via telnet instead of using CTRL+A,C --run/ssh-forwarding-port PORT
+                        If set, the QEMU monitor will be reachable by connecting to localhost at $PORT via telnet instead of using CTRL+A,C --run/ssh-forwarding-port PORT
                         The port on localhost to forward to the QEMU ssh port.
 You can then use `ssh root@localhost -p
-                        $PORT` connect to the VM (default: '19500') --run/remote-kernel-path RUN/REMOTE_KERNEL_PATH
+                        $PORT` to connect to the VM (default: '19500') --run/remote-kernel-path RUN/REMOTE_KERNEL_PATH
                         Path to the FreeBSD kernel image on a remote host.
 Needed because FreeBSD cannot be cross- compiled.
   --run/skip-kernel-update
                         Don't update the kernel from the remote host (default: 'False')

+Options for target 'run-rtems':
+  --run-rtems/monitor-over-telnet PORT
+                        If set, the QEMU monitor will be reachable by connecting to localhost at $PORT via telnet instead of using CTRL+A,C

+Options for target 'run-freertos':
+  --run-freertos/monitor-over-telnet PORT
+                        If set, the QEMU monitor will be reachable by connecting to localhost at $PORT via telnet instead of using CTRL+A,C

 Options for target 'run-minimal':
   --run-minimal/monitor-over-telnet PORT
-                        If set, the QEMU monitor will be reachable by connecting to localhostat $PORT via telnet instead of using CTRL+A,C --run-minimal/ssh-forwarding-port PORT
+                        If set, the QEMU monitor will be reachable by connecting to localhost at $PORT via telnet instead of using CTRL+A,C --run-minimal/ssh-forwarding-port PORT
                         The port on localhost to forward to the QEMU ssh port.
 You can then use `ssh root@localhost -p
-                        $PORT` connect to the VM (default: '19519') --run-minimal/remote-kernel-path RUN_MINIMAL/REMOTE_KERNEL_PATH
+                        $PORT` to connect to the VM (default: '19519') --run-minimal/remote-kernel-path RUN_MINIMAL/REMOTE_KERNEL_PATH
                         Path to the FreeBSD kernel image on a remote host.
 Needed because FreeBSD cannot be cross- compiled.